fcrepo4-archive/fedora4lib/source/programme/index.markdown

 From 7pm til late
 Door prizes: a few special bottles for a few lucky people

+*At present, Monday evening registrations are waitlist-only*.
+You can still register, and we'll let you know via email if there are any cancellations.

 Tuesday, 12 February
 ------------------
 From 7pm til late